WildernessLabs/Documentation/docs/Meadow/Meadow.Foundation/Libraries_and_Frameworks/Gps_Gnss_Nmea_Processor/index.md

 subtitle: NMEA sentence decoder and processing engine for GPS and GNNS systems.
 ---

-The GPS/GNSS NMEA procesing library is a set of classes that makes parsing and decoding [NMEA Sentences](https://gpsd.gitlab.io/gpsd/NMEA.html) from Global Positioning System (GPS)/Global Naviation Satellite System (GNSS) receivers easy.
+The GPS/GNSS NMEA processing library is a set of classes that makes parsing and decoding [NMEA Sentences](https://gpsd.gitlab.io/gpsd/NMEA.html) from Global Positioning System (GPS)/Global Navigation Satellite System (GNSS) receivers easy.

 GPS/GNSS peripherals communicate by sending semi-standardized _sentences_ that have a prefix tag that describes their type, and data encoded in them, separated by commas.
-For instance, the following NMEA sentence is of the _recommended minimum information_ type and encodes location (latitude, longitude, altidude) information:
+For instance, the following NMEA sentence is of the _recommended minimum information_ type and encodes location (latitude, longitude, altitude) information:

 ```
 "$GPRMC,000049.799,V,,,,,0.00,0.00,060180,,,N*48"